Inheritance Tax in Malta: What UK Homeowners Need to Know

 Determining your legal residency is critical in establishing which country’s inheritance tax laws apply to your estate.
 The UK and Malta have different criteria for determining residency, and being considered a resident in one country can significantly impact your tax obligations.
 We will guide you through the legal residency considerations to ensure you’re taking advantage of the most favourable tax regime.

 To protect your estate from unnecessary inheritance tax, we recommend taking proactive steps.
-You can start by filling out our contact form, calling us at 0117 440 1555, or booking a call with our team of specialists today.
+You can start by filling out our contact form, calling us at 0117 440 1555, or booking a call with our team today.
 We’re here to help you safeguard your legacy through effective estate planning in Malta.

 Key Benefits of Estate Planning